The Cost, Benefit and Return of Remodeling

 Of course, there is a financial reality.
 Remodeling a kitchen will likely be one of the largest investments a homeowner will make.
 As such, it is important to understand the economics of remodeling.

-According to Remodeling magazine’s 2024 Cost vs. Value Report, the Cost-to-Value of the average remodeling project is about 50% nationwide.
+According to Remodeling magazine’s 2024 Cost vs. Value Report, the Cost-to-Value of the average remodeling project is about 50% nationwide and a bit less in our area.
 The survey offers more granular data for kitchen projects nationally and for the Harrisburg, PA areas as well as Mid-Atlantic and National statistics.

 One word of caution – while the national data has a large enough sample size to offer confidence, the Harrisburg data likely is based on a very small sample, with a margin of error that could be as high as 10% to 15%.
 That being said, the message should be that homeowners need to be very smart when making choices for their kitchen renovation project if they want to recoup maximum value.